thanasipantazides/OpenSOAP/README.md

 - scroll + `X` key to zoom x-axis only
 - scroll + `Y` key to zoom y-axis only
 - ctrl + left-click on plot to reset view
--

 There is a scrollbar along the bottom to advance time.
+The neighboring arrow buttons increment/decrement timestep.

 ### An example display:
 ![mission simulation](assets/example_screenshot.png?raw=true)